robotfreak/c64u_recovery/README.md

 #### Serial USB

-The USB serial adapter is fully assembled and connects to the console port on the 64U board using two jumper wires (pin 1 and 5 on the USB serial board).
-The 3.3V and the TX out pins are not connected.
-The 5V/3.3V jumper on the Serial USB board must be set to 3.3V.
+Optionally you can watch the debug output of the serial console.
+The USB serial adapter is fully assembled and connects to the console port on the 64U board using two jumper wires.
+The 3.3V pins are not connected.
+The 5V/3.3V jumper must be set to 3.3V.

 | USB Serial | Label | 64U Console |
 |------------|--------------|-------------|